Minolta AL-F

 The Minolta AL-F was a rangefinder camera launched by Minolta in 1967.

+The AL-F was an automatic 35 mm camera.
+The series featured "pre-selection shutter speeds...fully automatic and/or full manual control operation...MINTOLA's unique automatic contrast light control exposuremeters..., coupled rangefinder with parallax compensation and superior hi-fi ROKKOR lenses" and an automatic flash system.
+In a 1970 Mintola newspaper ad, the camera was advertised for $76.50 and notes it is "much less with trade-in."

-The AL-F had an automatic mode for flash photography ("Easy Flash").
+The camera had an automatic mode for flash photography ("Easy Flash").
 Therefore, it had a guide number selector.
 A hot shoe for the flash gave further ease of flash usage.
 For manual exposure selection it offered shutter priority mode with preselection of five exposure times from 1/30 sec to 1/500 sec.
 The frame viewfinder was coupled to a superimposed rangefinder and had a mechanical horizontal parallax correction.
 For vertical parallax only a parallax arrow.
 The CdS exposure meter's aperture value proposal for the automatic aperture was visible through the finder, at the right side of the viewfinder image.
 The lens, a Rokkor 1:2,7/38mm, had only 4 elements in three groups, and a Seiko shutter.
 The meter's "eye" was placed within the filter ring of the lens.